syntax-syndicate/plakar-backup-platform/CRYPTOGRAPHY.md

 All these nodes are stored as blobs within packfiles, and pointers within the virtual filesystems are represented as checksums that can be looked up into packfiles to fetch related blobs.

-Each snapshot gets assigned a random 256-bits identifier that points to a virtual filesystem root, and browsing the snapshot consists in resolving children nodes from there by performing the proper packfile lookups and fetches.
+Each snapshot is assigned a random 256-bits identifier that points to a virtual filesystem root, and browsing the snapshot consists in resolving children nodes from there by performing the proper packfile lookups and fetches.

 ```